 -Leonard Bernstein, 1963

 Special thanks to: Allen Henderson, Executive Director of NATS, who participated early on in the series and has been a constant encouraging champion of this project.
-University of Illinois at Urbana-Champaign, School of Music, for giving me the tools and guidance to accomplish a wild task of such magnitude.
-E Mariah Spencer, my wonderful wife and partner, whose patience, love, and understanding make such an undertaking possible.
+University of Illinois at Urbana-Champaign, School of Music, for giving me the tools and guidance to accomplish a wild task of such magnitude, notably Dr. Christina Bashford, Dr. Gayle Sherwood Magee, Professor Jerold Siena, and Professor Yvonne Redman.
+E Mariah Spencer whose editing for this project is invaluable.
+She is also my wonderful wife and partner, whose patience, love, and understanding make such an undertaking possible.
 Of course, this project is not possible without the support of those who were willing to share their stories at an incredibly vulnerable time in their lives.
 Thank you, thank you.

 Additionally, as an avid performer, Mr. Bostwick, baritone, has been applauded as an “impressive and impactful voice” in Hansel und Gretel and described in his role as Figaro in Il Barbiere di Siviglia as “Pure comic joy.”
 Recently, he returned to his alma mater, Drake University, to perform the title role in Verdi’s Falstaff and the titular role in Gianni Schicchi at Eastern Illinois University.
 Having lived in New York City, he performed roles including Belcore in L’Elisir d’Amore and Schaunard in La Boheme with Amore Opera and Germont in La Traviata.
 Once back in the midwest, he has continued to perform including Chucho in Lucrezia (Bolcom), Father in Hansel and Gretel and recently debuted the role of Saul in the new opera, The Psalm of Silence.
 This summer he will make his debut at Opera Quad Cities as Sharpless in Madama Butterfly* and at Landlocked Opera as Sherlock Holmes in A Certain Madness.